Jimena81/Jimena81/README.md

 ### Hi there 👋 My name is Jimena

-- 🔭 I’m currently between jobs.
+- 🔭 I’m currently between jobs and searching for a new one.
-- 🌱 I’m currently learning Full Stack development in a Bootcamp in FactoriaF5.
+- 🌱 I finished the Full Stack development Bootcamp in FactoriaF5.
 - 💬 Ask me about anything and if I Know it, I'll tell you the answer... 😜
 - 📫 How to reach me jimenacastellanos81@gmail.com
 - 😄 Pronouns: she / her